holochain/holochain-rust/doc/holochain_101/src/json_string.md

 Note that `TryFrom` is currently an unstable Rust feature.
 To enable it add `!#[feature(try_from)]` to your crate/zome.

+Based on discussions in the Rust community issue queues/forums, we expect this feature to eventually stabilise and no longer require feature flags to use.

 The `TryFrom` trait will need to be added as `use std::convert::TryFrom` to each module/zome implementing it for a struct/enum.